jakeberv/jakeberv.github.io/_research/phenotype.md

   </div>
 </div>

-## Reconstructing character data directly from fossils
+## Reconstructing "life" parameters from fossils
 ---
 I am generally interested in how well we can reconstruct "living" characteristics from skeletal proportions, which is especially important for animals that we only know from fossils.
 In this example, I use [allometric scaling equations](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0082000) to estimate the distribution of body masses for an assemblage of stem lineage birds in the latest Maastrictian.